 Playground Equipment From PlayPower Canada

-If you’re interested in installing a buddy bench at your school or other commercial site furnishings, let PlayPower Canada help.
+If you’re looking for buddy benches or other commercial site furnishings for sale, let PlayPower Canada help.
 PlayPower Canada has been providing commercial playground equipment to Canadians for over 70 years.
 We carry equipment of the highest quality from the best brands, so you can always trust PlayPower Canada to outfit your school playground with equipment that will promote safety and fun for years to come.

 Contact us today if you have any questions we can help you with or request a quote.
 We’re here to help you create a safe, inclusive space on your playground so that all children will look forward to recess.